 Occasionally referred to as ‘the art of silence,’ pantomime relies on facial expressions, body language, gestures and movements to convey a message or tell a story or create an illusion.
 People performing pantomime are known as mimes or clowns.
 With pantomime, kids can enjoy themselves while learning valuable social and communication skills.

 • Pantomime incorporates techniques to convey emotion within facial expressions.
 When expressing happiness, the actor will raise his brow, curve his lips upward, parting the mouth slightly in addition to squinting to appear as if he is smiling with his eyes.
 Surprise is conveyed by opening the mouth to an O-shape, raising the brow and opening the eyes as wide as possible.
 Conversely, anger is expressed by turning the brow and mouth downward, while firmly setting the jaw in a dropped position.
 Sadness is conveyed by turning the mouth, the brow and the eyes downward, while allowing all the muscles in the face to sag.

 • The chest is the central point of all action in pantomime.
 Actors will use the entire body to react and express emotion.
 Gestures in pantomime are exaggerated.
 When expressing positive emotions, actors will create free-flowing movements, maintain an elevated chest and gesture broadly.
 Negative emotions are expressed through restrictive gestures and a chest that is drawn inward.
 The body will appear tense and rigid.

-Mime Time will take place next Friday, September 26th and it is packed with elements of surprise, adventure, music, dancing, excitement and, of course, audience interaction and participation.
+Mime Time will take place next Wednesday, September 26th and it is packed with elements of surprise, adventure, music, dancing, excitement and, of course, audience interaction and participation.
 This enriching experience will exercise both the mind and the body of our youngsters.